Uninsured drivers in Virginia

 Digital proof of insurance in Virginia

 No one likes frantically searching for auto insurance ID cards in the unfortunate event they get pulled over.
-Luckily, Virginia state law allows digital proof of insurance — meaning ID cards displayed on your smartphone or other device are considered sufficient evidence of car coverage.
+Luckily, Virginia state law allows electronic proof of insurance — meaning ID cards displayed on your smartphone or other device are considered sufficient evidence of car coverage.

 If you're an Esurance customer in Virginia, you can take advantage of our easy-to-use mobile app, where you can access your ID cards and manage your policy 24/7.

 Alternative car insurance options